loomio/loomio-docs/en/src/policy/subscriptions/management/index.md

 _How to upgrade, manage or cancel your Loomio subscription._

 ## Introduction
-Loomio uses Chargify billing and subscription management service to manage subscription records, initiate payments, process upgrades and cancellations.
+Loomio uses Maxio billing and subscription management service to manage subscription records, initiate payments, process upgrades and cancellations.

 Prices are based on debit/credit card payment via an automated billing portal.